-Syria hit by typhoid outbreak: WHOFebruary 19th, 2013 in Diseases, Conditions, Syndromes /
+Syria hit by typhoid outbreak: WHOFebruary 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A rebel-held area of Syria has been hit by an outbreak of typhoid after power cuts hit water supplies and forced the population to turn to the Euphrates River, the UN's health agency warned Tuesday.

 Tarik Jasarevic, spokesman for the World Health Organisation, told AFP that some 2,500 people had caught the disease in the country's northeast.